GenRewrite: Query Rewriting via Large Language Models: Introduction

 \head{Large language models (LLMs)} The shining success of large language models (LLMs) in performing complex and open-ended tasks has created new hopes for solving some of the hardest database problems as well.
 While researchers have used LLMs for Text-to-SQL~\cite{fu2023catsql,gao2023text,sun2306sql,katsogiannis2023survey,pourreza2024din} and a few other areas, e.g., data cleaning and integration~\cite{narayan2022can,suhara2022annotating}, table processing~\cite{li2023table,lu2024large} and database diagnosis~\cite{zhou2023d}, their potential for query rewriting has remained largely unexplored.
 In instances where human experts or existing rules cannot rewrite a query, say for complex queries or new query patterns, could LLMs be leveraged to uncover rewrite opportunities due to their broad general knowledge and advanced reasoning capabilities?
 If so, this could drastically lower the burden on human experts and allow for a much larger set of queries to benefit from rewriting.
-To the best of our knowledge, this paper is the first to focus on answering this question: how to best leverage LLMs for query rewriting and how to address the challenges involved.
+To the best of our knowledge, this paper is the first\footnote{See \S\ref{sec:related} for related work published after the initial publication of our work on ArXiv.} to focus on answering this question: how to best leverage LLMs for query rewriting beyond rules and how to address the challenges involved.